Naranjo

-"Naranjo" in Spanish means "Orange Tree", which in turn derives from the Mayan name Wak Kab'nal.
 The emblem glyph of the Naranjo is transliterated as Sa'aal “the place where (maize) gruel abounds.”
 The Naranjo dynastic rulers are said to be the "Holy Lords of Sa'aal."

 Layout of site

-The area of Naranjo covers at least 8 km² with the urban center covering about 2.25 km².
+The area of Naranjo covers at least 8 km2 with the urban center covering about 2.25 km2.
 There are currently 389 recorded buildings in the central area and over 900 around the center.

 The epicenter consists of six triadic complexes, two ballcourts, two palace compounds, and one E-group.
 C-9 is the largest triadic complex in the city.
 Structure C-9 is the complexes main pyramid, and the Largest at the site.
 Because it occupies the top of a natural hill with a cave located inside, it is a perfect place to be categorized as a ‘sacred mountain’.

 A hieroglyphic stairway, that is believed to have been taken from Caracol, was added to structure B-18 sometime in the seventh century AD.